FreeCAD: General

 FreeCAD features tools similar to CATIA, Creo, SolidWorks, Solid Edge, NX, Inventor, Revit, and therefore also falls into the category of building information modeling (BIM), mechanical computer-aided design (MCAD), PLM, CAx and CAE.
 It is intended to be a feature-based parametric modeler with a modular software architecture, which makes it easy to provide additional functionality without modifying the core system.

 As with many modern 3D CAD modelers, FreeCAD has a 2D component to facilitate 3D-to-2D drawing conversion.
 Under its current state, direct 2D drawing (like AutoCAD LT) is not the focus for this software, and neither are animation or 3D model manipulation (like Blender, Maya, or Cinema 4D).
 However, the modular nature of FreeCAD allows the user to adapt its workflow for such environments via the use of plugins.

 FreeCAD uses open-source libraries from the field of computing science; among them are Open CASCADE Technology (a CAD kernel), Coin3D (an incarnation of Open Inventor), the Qt GUI framework, and Python, a popular scripting language.
 FreeCAD itself can also be used as a library by other programs.

-There are moves to expand FreeCAD in the architecture, electrical, and construction (AEC) engineering sectors and to add building information modeling (BIM) functionality with the Arch Module.
+There are moves to expand FreeCAD into other sectors such as Electrical engineering and architecture, engineering, & construction (AEC), and to add building information modeling (BIM) functionality with the Arch Module.

-As of late 2020, 3D Models searcher of CADENAS called 3DfindIT.com is integrated into FreeCAD.
+Workbenches

+FreeCAD has a modular structure built from a set of workbenches, where basic workbenches are bundled, and additional workbences could be created and installed by users.

+Sketcher Workbench

+Sketcher Workbench is a default workbench with a set of 2D drafting tools for drawing in specified 2D plane.

+Part Design Workbench

+Part Design Workbench is a default workbench for constructing solid geometry (body) by 3D operations from 2D sketches and 3D geometry modification operations (boolean, pattern, hole making, lathing, etc.).

+In FreeCAD, its possible to use both solid modeling paradigms: top-to-down or down-to-top — so, its possible to create cylinder from circle sketch by extruding it, or by lathing cube solid with a rectangular sketch turned around any cube axis.

+Part Workbench

+Part Workbench is a default workbench for adding solid parts primitives and multibody solids, with a set of tools for solid boolean operations.

+Drafting Workbench

+Drafting Workbench is a default workbench with a set of tools for raw and advanced editing of 2D and 3D geometry.
+Its used in cases of complex geometry impossible to create or edit with Sketcher, Part Design or Part workbenches.

+Assembly Workbench

+Assembly Workbench is a default workbench for assembling parts into multipart assembly connecting each part with various geometric constraints.
+Also, there are alternative 3rd party workbenches for assembly creating each with different logic and set of constraints.